 The accounting minor is open to registered UCSD students pursuing a bachelor's degree.
 There is no separate admissions process.
 We highly encourage students to declare the Accounting Minor as soon as possible, to ensure you are meeting all program requirements.
 Rady sends important information regarding class offerings and policy changes to our minor students through our minor list.

 You may declare a minor through Tritonlink.
 For a step-by-step video tutorial on how to declare please visit our main Rady Advising page.

 The accounting minor consists of seven courses that cover the key accounting principles, processes and applications.
-Required courses include two lower division courses and five upper division courses:
+In order to complete all minor requirements prior to graduation, students should begin the upper-division accounting minor course sequence (starting with MGT 131A) during the Winter Quarter of their Junior Year.
+Required courses include two lower-division courses and five upper-division courses:

 - MGT 5: Managerial Accounting